-We recommend using Facebook as a tool to communicate with your customers because it’s the most popular social media site with over 1.74 billion daily active users.
+We recommend using Facebook as a tool to communicate with your customers because it’s the most popular social media site.
 It’s an especially good tool for you as a business because you can easily identify customers based on the information within their profile.

 Because Facebook displays an individual’s full name, this limits the probability of someone posting fake reviews for malicious reasons.
-In the cases where this does happen, the easiest way to counteract this type of review is to double check if that individual is actually a client at your business.
-If they are, then you can proceed to deescalate the situation as you would normally.
-If you are unable to find them in your database, the best way to handle the situation is to mention that you were unable to find their information, and if they have any further issues they can contact you directly via phone.
+In cases where this does happen, the easiest way to counteract it is to double-check if that individual is actually a client at your business.
+If they are, you can proceed to deescalate the situation as you would normally.
+If you are unable to find them in your database, the best way to handle the situation is to respond that you were unable to find their information, and if they have any further issues they can contact you directly via phone.

-If you’re looking to increase your organic SEO, listing your business on Google is an absolute necessity.
-Google rewards the businesses who have higher star ratings with a higher search ranking.
+If you’re looking to increase your organic SEO (search engine optimization), listing your business on Google is an absolute necessity.
+Google rewards businesses that have higher star ratings with a higher search ranking.